 Trust, Inheritance and Succession Disputes

-Trust and estate disputes are often complicated and highly stressful, especially when your deceased relative's wealth extends across the world.
+Trust and estate disputes are often highly stressful and can be complicated, especially when your deceased relative's assets extend across more than one country.
 A dispute from competing sides of the extended family adds to the distress.
-If a dispute arises between the heirs our expert lawyers will be able to reconcile different legal principles in the competing foreign jurisdictions.
+Should a dispute arise between the beneficiaries or a person who believes that they should be a beneficiary, our expert lawyers have the capacity to reconcile the situation in the competing jurisdictions.

-Our Trust, Inheritance and Succession Disputes Team are extremely experienced in dealing with situations where the beneficiaries have lost faith in a trustee or protector controlling a trust; a vulnerable individual has been persuaded to draft a last-minute will which disinherits the family members that were closest to them or who cared for them.
-We are also accustomed to dealing with challenges to foreign wills in countries where there are strict rules of inheritance such as fixed heirship which are mandatory in some jurisdictions.
-We can assist you with:
+Our Trust, Inheritance and Succession Disputes lawyers are extremely experienced in dealing with situations where the beneficiaries have lost faith in a trustee controlling a trust and we have dealt with many cases where a vulnerable individual has been persuaded to draft a new will which disinherits the family members that were closest to them or who cared for them.

 • Applications for the removal of an executor;